matplotlib/matplotlib/examples/README.txt

-  * tests - tests used by matplotlib developers to check functionality (These tests are still sometimes useful, but mostly developers should use the nosetests which perform automatic image comparison.)
+  * tests - tests used by matplotlib developers to check functionality (These tests are still sometimes useful, but mostly developers should use the pytest tests which perform automatic image comparison.)

   * units - working with unit data an custom types in matplotlib